onkeltoob/picturePile/README.md

 =========================

 This jQuery plugin creates a pile of images from a list containing one list item for each image including some additional data.
 It's heavily untested, but at least it works for me in Chrome.
 I will do some further testing, of course.
 Or maybe.

+Here's a little demo to begin with: http://tobias-reinhardt.de/picture-pile-plugin

 Usage
 -----
 In your HTML you need a list (ordered, unordered, doesn't matter) containing the data items: